You Ask — We Answer

 I am trained to minimise those risks in the first place & also to handle any problems safely, should they happen.

-With the likes of beauticians, hairdressers & barbers, their lack of any effective training could mean you're putting your health & safety at risk.
-They are also not legally allowed to provide prescription-based injections, because they are prescription-only medicines.
+With the likes of beauticians, hairdressers & barbers, their lack of any effective complications training could mean you're putting your health & safety at risk.
+They are also not legally allowed to provide prescription-based wrinkle reduction injections (eg Botox) without a prescriber being involved, because these treatments involve the use of prescription-only medicines.

 ARE ALL AESTHETIC PRACTITIONERS THE SAME?